almereyda/awesome-starred/README.md

 ## PHP

+- [leantime](https://github.com/Leantime/leantime) - Leantime is a project management system for small teams and startups.
+Designed to help you manage your projects from ideation to delivery.
+- [hestiacp](https://github.com/hestiacp/hestiacp) - Hestia Control Panel | A lightweight and powerful control panel for the modern web.
+- [community-skeleton](https://github.com/uvdesk/community-skeleton) - Opensource UVDesk Community Helpdesk Project built for all to make a full Ticket Support System along with many more other features.
 - [bibliograph](https://github.com/cboulanger/bibliograph) - Bibliograph is a powerful open source web application for the collaborative collection, editing and publishing of bibliographic data.
 - [data-inps](https://github.com/g0v-it/data-inps) - The Smart Data Management Platform to feed https://inps.g0v.it/ application
 - [data-budget](https://github.com/g0v-it/data-budget) - The Smart Data Management Platform to feed  https://budget.g0v.it application